HomeArticle

 The FBIF 2026 Food & Beverage Innovation Forum and the FBIF Food Innovation Exhibition (F Exhibition) will be held at the Hangzhou International Expo Center from April 27th to 29th, 2026.

-Over the three days of FBIF 2026, there will be over 160 speakers, more than 650 exhibitors, and over 6,000 channel visitors.
+Over the three - day FBIF 2026, there will be over 160 speakers, more than 650 exhibitors, and over 6,000 channel visitors.
 In total, it is expected to attract over 53,000 visitors.

-FBIF 2026 is themed "Seize the Opportunities in the Trend".
+FBIF 2026 is themed "Seize the Opportunities in the General Trend".
 The answers lie in the changing situation.
 We will discuss with industry insiders the key variables that will determine the future direction of the industry.

 Next, let's review the exciting on - site content of the first day of FBIF 2026 together.